12 Key Door Knob/Lock Parts Guide: Names, Function & Diagram

 The Cotter pin is the only reason to turn the rotor when we insert the correct key in the keyhole of the door lock.
 Its material is metal that undergoes pressure applied from the spring.

-It is aligned in the grooves and forms the correct pattern, so the bolt gets moved.
+It is aligned in the grooves and forms the correct pattern to move the bolt.

 Stator

-The stator is the additional part of the door lock which interacts with the rotor and enables the rotor to turn when the key aligns in the correct grooves.
+The stator is the additional part of the door lock that interacts with the rotor and enables the rotor to turn when the key aligns in the correct grooves.

 Trim or Rose

 The trim is another part of metal that extends from the door and contains the keyway.
-It is not found in every type of door lock but is commonly found in the cylindrical lock.
-It is placed before the doorknob
+Not every type of door lock has it, but the cylindrical lock commonly includes it.
+It is positioned before the doorknob.

 Face Plate

-It is a metal plate fixed to the external vertical edge of a door.
-It has a hole in it through which the bolt can pass and lock into the corresponding strike plate on the doorframe.
+It is a metal plate that someone fixes to the external vertical edge of a door.
+It has a hole through which the bolt can pass and lock into the corresponding strike plate on the doorframe.

 Spindle

-The spindle is a part of the door lock connects the door handle or knob on both sides of the door.
+The spindle is a part of the door lock that connects the door handle or knob on both sides.
 A spindle is a square rod that releases a latch inside the door.

-It allows the door to open when the doorknob rotates left/right, and the handle is pushed in a downward direction.
+It allows the door to open when the doorknob rotates left/right and the handle is pushed downward.

 Door Knob or Door Handle

-The doorknob or Door Handle is the basic part of door locks.
-The outside part of the door lock is called an exterior doorknob or handle, whereas the inside part o the door lock is called an interior doorknob or handle.
+The doorknob, or door handle, is a crucial component of door locking systems.
+The part you interact with from the outside is called the exterior doorknob or handle, while the one on the inside is known as the interior doorknob or handle.

 Leave a Reply